-Associations with mums or maternal love are strong in November’s birth flower with the chrysanthemum symbolising cheerfulness and love.
-Red, pink, white, yellow, purple and orange are common colours for this flower and when given as a gift it can mean that you think the recipient is a wonderful friend.
+Associations with mums or maternal love are strong in November’s birth flower with the chrysanthemum symbolizing cheerfulness and love.
+Red, pink, white, yellow, purple and orange are common colors for this flower and when given as a gift it can mean that you think the recipient is a wonderful friend.

 Meanings: love and individuality